 I added, “Does my child behave nicely at your home?
 Does she clean up her mess when it’s time to leave?”

 The mom said, “Why yes, you’re daughter is a delight to have in our home.
 She’s welcome over any time!”

 I said, “Thank you, then I must be doing something right.”

 HABIT is the key.
 I trained my children into a habit that lasted a lifetime.
-To this day my children can’t leave a mess at someone’s house before actually leaving their house.
+To this day my children can not leave a mess at someone’s house.